The Language of Type 1 Diabetes

 Our T1Dictionary helps guide you through the language of Type 1 Diabetes.
 Either enter a word in the search or scroll down for the full list.

-These systems monitor your blood-sugar levels and automatically provide insulin — much like a normal pancreas would do naturally — with the help of a sophisticated computer algorithm.
+These systems monitor your blood-sugar levels and automatically provide insulin — similar to how a pancreas naturally functions — with the help of a sophisticated computer algorithm.

 An autoimmune condition is when your immune system, which normally keeps your body safe against disease, attacks healthy parts of the body by mistake.
 Examples of autoimmune conditions include multiple sclerosis (MS) and rheumatoid arthritis.
 In Type 1 Diabetes, the immune system attacks and destroys your insulin-producing beta cells.

 Immune responses against a person’s own healthy cells and tissues, that can lead to autoimmune conditions like type 1 diabetes.
 In T1D, the autoimmune response targets the insulin-producing beta cells of the pancreas.